Chetna1405/CarPooling_System/Readme.md

 ---
 ## ⚙️ Environment Variables

-Create a `.env` file in your project root and add the following variables:
+Create a `.env` file in your project in backend folder and add the following variables:

 ```env
 # Application Config